llyxanda/Kurs_Design/content/rapport/04_fargschema.md

 Mobile operators in Sweden - webdesign choices
 =======================

-In this research I am analyzing 3 of the largest mobile telecommunication operators websites in Sweden in terms of design choices (colors and typography) and how effective are these choices in transmitting the intended feelings or brand image
+In this research I am analyzing 3 of the largest mobile telecommunication operators websites in Sweden in terms of design choices (colors and typography) and how effective are these choices in transmitting the intended feelings or brand image for the trhee operators

 Urval
 -----------------------